Page last updated: 20 January 2025

 Most tourists come to France for a holiday, with the number growing from 94.2 million in 2019 to 98.7 million in 2022.
 These tourists enjoy France’s rich history, great food, and famous landmarks, including the Eiffel Tower and the Louvre Museum.

-- A large number of tourists travel to France to visit friends and relatives, with the number reaching 87.1 million in 2022.
+- A large number of tourists travel to France to visit friends and relatives (87.1 million visitors in 2022).

 - France hosts millions of visitors for business reasons, with 23 million visitors travelling for business in 2022.
 Major cities like Paris and Lyon hold important global business events that draw professionals from all over the world.